Valchar/RoutingDrift/README.md

 The catch is Amdahl's Law.
 RMSNorm only takes up **1.91% of OLMoE's forward pass time**, and Softmax is basically nothing.
 So even a 7.3x isolated speedup gives you a predicted E2E ceiling of just **1.015x**.
 The measured E2E confirmed this: OLMoE with Triton kernels runs at **0.985x** the baseline at seq=512 batch=4 because the kernel's launch overhead doesn't amortize at small batch sizes.

-On Mixtral-8x7B-GPTQ the result was much worse: **0.037x measured speedup**, which is roughly a 27x regression.
-The GPTQ-quantized weights use a packed INT4 memory layout that causes extreme memory-access serialization when our Triton RMSNorm kernel runs alongside it.
-This is a kernel/quantization format mismatch, not a bug in the kernel itself.

 **Bottom line:** the kernels are correct and memory-efficient.
 The E2E ceiling is set by Amdahl, not kernel quality.
-And you should never apply FP16-tuned Triton kernels to GPTQ checkpoints.

 ---